Juneau, Alaska Population 2019

 Juneau Population Growth

-Juneau’s population has traditionally grown in a slow and steady manner.
-The largest growth occurred between 1970 and 1980 when the population grew from just over 6,000 to nearly 20,000.
-Further growth pushed the population to over 26,000 at the time of the census taken in 1990.
+Juneau’s population has traditionally grown slowly and steadily.
+The most significant growth occurred between 1970 and 1980 when the population increased from just over 6,000 to nearly 20,000.
+Further growth pushed the community to over 26,000 at the time of the census taken in 1990.
 Since then, growth has slowed significantly.
-Recent estimates show that the population has grown 3.8% since the last census taken in 2010.
+Recent estimates show that the population has grown 3.8% since the last poll taken in 2010.
 It has been predicted that Juneau will continue to see slow but steady growth at least over the next few years.